 In connection with the Sponsor's investment in 2006, the Company entered into an advisory agreement with the Sponsor, pursuant to which the Sponsor provided the Company with certain financial advisory services.
 In exchange for these services, the Company paid the Sponsor an aggregate annual management fee equal to \$350,000 and reimbursed them for out of pocket expenses incurred by it in connection with the provision of services pursuant to the agreement.
 On March 21, 2012, the Company paid a \$2.0 million termination payment to the Sponsor to terminate its advisory agreement and no further payments are required under the advisory agreement.
-Payments to the Sponsor were \$2.1 million and \$0.4 million for the fiscal years ended December 30, 2012 and December 25, 2011, respectively.
+Payments to the Sponsor were \$2.1 million for the fiscal year ended December 30, 2012.

-13. RELATED PARTY TRANSACTIONS
+14. RELATED PARTY TRANSACTIONS